Marvel's Spider-Man: The City That Never Sleeps: Silver Lining

 Following her dismissal from the police force, Yuri has become a ruthless vigilante, tracking down and executing numerous Maggia gangsters.
 Meanwhile, with Sable International's advanced equipment and weaponry, Hammerhead's gang rules over the city.
-MJ learns that Project Olympus was a Sable-Oscorp funded initiative, using bio-enhancement technology to create Super Soldiers using experimental exosuits.
+Mary Jane learns that Project Olympus was a Sable-Oscorp funded initiative, using bio-enhancement technology to create Super Soldiers using experimental exosuits.
 Learning of this, an enraged Silver Sablinova returns to take revenge on Hammerhead for stealing her equipment, which she needs for a civil war in her home country of Symkaria.
 Worried that Sablinova's violent methods would result in more chaos, Spider-Man tries to convince her to work together.
 Hammerhead, who has now augmented himself into a cyborg, leads Spider-Man and Sablinova into a trap and overpowers them.
-Felicia, who is revealed to have faked her death, arrives to save Spider-Man, though Hammerhead kidnaps Sablinova.
-Apologizing for her actions, Felicia gives Spider-Man a USB containing information on Hammerhead's weaknesses before disappearing again.
+Black Cat, who is revealed to have faked her death, arrives to save Spider-Man, though Hammerhead kidnaps Sablinova.
+Apologizing for her actions, Black Cat gives Spider-Man a USB containing information on Hammerhead's weaknesses before disappearing again.

 Spider-Man saves Sablinova in a sewer hideout and they learn from Felicia's USB that the carbon steel plate inside Hammerhead's head is sensitive to heat.
 Sablinova takes Spider-Man to her stealth carrier on the Hudson River, and they prepare a trap for Hammerhead, outfitting Sablinova's VTOL fighter jet with a heated laser array just before Hammerhead arrives and begins his attack.
 While Spider-Man holds Hammerhead in place, Sablinova blasts his metal plate, weakening him, and crashes her jet into him.
 With Hammerhead finally subdued, Sablinova reclaims her supplies and returns to Symkaria, telling Spider-Man he inspired her to be more heroic.
 Meanwhile, Mary Jane also leaves for Symkaria to write a story on the war there and raise awareness while Peter begins to train Miles Morales on how to use his newly acquired powers, preparing him to become the new Spider-Man.